 As society progresses and more and more things are invented and manufactured, the greater the need for places like junkyards.
 These are essentially tips where stuff that is no longer wanted is thrown away.
 Some junkyards act as storage and deposit sites, others are more for scrap, where people go to look for spare parts and the like.

-- Junkyards raises the vital issue of progress versus waste and is an important poem for classes and students studying technology, the environment, future use of resources and so on.
+"Junkyards" raises the vital issue of progress versus waste and is an important poem for classes and students studying technology, the environment, future use of resources and so on.

 What sort of culture produces things en masse yet cannot fully utilize them and is encouraged to discard material deemed unwanted, not fit for purpose?
-The answer has to be, a culture that takes material objects for granted, that soon loses interest in value and that makes more than is actually needed.
+The answer has to be, a culture that takes material objects for granted, that soon loses interest in their value and that makes more than is actually needed.

 - The first stanza mentions the symbols of progress, those often iconic things like cars and computers and high-tech stuff.
 Lots of these also end up as junk despite the fact that, when first produced, they were held in such high esteem.

-- In the third stanza there is the admission that even the most profound invention known to humankind ends up in the junkyard - the wheel.
+- In the third stanza, there is the admission that even the most profound invention known to humankind ends up in the junkyard - the wheel.
 This symbol of all that's positive in human culture is clearly visible as junk.
 But there is no direct blame or judgement, it's merely an observation which the reader has to take on board and deal with.

-- The final stanza introduces some details into proceedings and hints at the fact that motor cars make up much of what's in a junkyard.
-This is the hardware, the bits of vehicles, the parts of a chassis, the unnamed detritus of the internal combustion engine; they are all here in some kind of assorted archaelogy.
+- The final stanza introduces some details into the proceedings and hints at the fact that motor cars make up much of what's in a junkyard.
+This is the hardware, the bits of vehicles, the parts of a chassis, the unnamed detritus of the internal combustion engine; they are all here in some kind of assorted archaeology.

 This poem asks the reader in a curious roundabout way, to think about the role of the junkyard in the context of modern society.
 In the 21st century we like to think of ourselves as refined, efficient and progressive when it comes to technology, but having junkyards so prominent is proof that we're anything but.